18F/identity-eks/README.md

 * find automated way to upgrade cluster node images besides going to the console and clicking the button
 * get ELK using SSL (basically done with linkerd, though need to look at 9300 until https://github.com/linkerd/linkerd2/issues/3207 is going.
 Suspect we can just create a certmanager ca and issue certs that are used for this)
 * get ELK importing from cloudtrail/cloudwatch
-* set ELK up to use higher performance storage (it's own nodegroup with fast nodes, use fast local storage instead of EBS)
+* set ELK up to perform well (own nodegroup with fast local storage?
+Or maybe just request io1 storage?
+Maybe look at CPU limits too?
+Since we have PVs, we don't need to worry about resyncing anymore, though)
 * get alerting going:  elastalert?  metrics from newrelic or prometheus?
 * get outbound filtering going (https://monzo.com/blog/controlling-outbound-traffic-from-kubernetes https://github.com/monzo/egress-operator)
 * figure out if we really need an IDP for auth, or if we can use IAM roles with port forwarding or a cert-auth proxy instead